Gossip Girl (2021 TV series): Development

 WarnerMedia ordered a revival of the series for HBO Max in July 2019.
-Although called a "reboot", it was confirmed to be a continuation of the original story by Josh Schwartz.
+Although called a "reboot", it was revealed to be a continuation of the original story by Josh Schwartz.
 On November 2, 2020, it was announced that Karena Evans would direct the first two episodes of the series.
 On September 9, 2021, HBO Max renewed the series for a second season.
 On January 19, 2023, the series was cancelled after two seasons.

 Writing

 The creator and executive producer of the sequel, Safran, says that his priorities for the series are "to focus on stories that are not limited to one demographic".
 He also stated "I wanted to be more inclusive; I wanted to showcase a more diverse universe; I wanted to tell more queer stories.".

 Casting

 In November 2019, it was announced Bell would be returning as the voice of Gossip Girl in the new series.
 In March 2020, it was reported that Emily Alyn Lind, Peak, Brown, Fernandez and Gotay were cast.
 Later that month, Gevinson, Doherty, Chanler-Berat and Moreno were reported to have joined as well.
 In April 2020, it was reported Smith had joined the cast.
 In August 2020, Jordan Alexander joined the cast in a starring role.
 In October 2020, Evan Mock was cast as a series regular, while Benanti was cast in an undisclosed capacity.
 In March 2021, Lail joined the cast in an undisclosed role.
 In May 2021, Renée joined the cast in a recurring role.
 In June 2021, Ferguson and Harris joined the cast in an undisclosed capacities.
 In June 2022, Michelle Trachtenberg is set to reprise her role from the original series as Georgina Sparks in an undisclosed capacity for the second season.
 In October 2022, it was announced that Grace Duah has been promoted to series regular for the second season.